Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Protein is a macronutrient your body needs for building muscle mass.
 It is composed of amino acids that offer various benefits to your body.
 Protein is found in animal products, such as meat, poultry, fish, and eggs, as well as certain plant-based foods, such as legumes, nuts, seeds, and grains.
 However, meeting your protein, especially your complete amino acid needs, on plants alone can be a challenge, making animal protein critical.

 A carnivore diet is based on only or mainly animal foods making it a high protein diet.
-Getting adequate protein is important, however, eating a high protein diet may have its benefits as well.
+Getting adequate protein is important, however, eating a high-protein diet may have its benefits as well.

-Research, including a 2012 study published in the Journal of International Society of Sports Nutrition, has found that protein can improve the results of your resistance and strength training workouts and increase muscle mass and strength (11).
+Research, including a 2012 study published in the Journal of the International Society of Sports Nutrition, has found that protein can improve the results of your resistance and strength training workouts and increase muscle mass and strength (11).
 According to a 2005 review published in the Journal of American College of Nutrition, protein is also essential for bone health (12).

 Protein, How Much Protein Should You Consume Daily?